1669 eruption of Mount Etna: Lava flow

 Lava now flowed out of the volcano into a densely populated area at an average rate of 50–100 m3/s, with a peak rate of 640 m3/s.
-Lava emanating from the vent flowed around the Mompilieri/Monpilieri cinder cone and during 12 March destroyed the villages of Malpasso.
+Lava emanating from the vent flowed around the Mompilieri/Monpilieri cinder cone and during 12 March destroyed the village of Malpasso.
 The town of Mompilieri fell victim to the lava flows during the night and Mascalucia was covered the day after.
 During and after 14 March, the lava flow branched out in three directions and began to advance southwards; the western branch destroyed villages close to Mascalucia, and houses around Camporotondo and San Pietro.

 After 15 March, the lava flow fronts began to slow down.
 The development of additional branches and of overlapping flows continued as lava tubes formed in the flow.
 On 15–17 March San Giovanni Galermo was partially destroyed, followed during the next week by agricultural land of Gravina.
 Between 26 and 29 March the same fate struck Camporotondo and San Pietro, and on 29 March Misterbianco.
 Between 18 and 25 March the western and eastern branches of the lava flow stopped advancing 10 km and 8.8 km away from the vent, respectively.
 Almost a century after the eruption, Sir William Hamilton reported the lava flows had shifted an otherwise undamaged vineyard by over 0.5 km.